Some things change with time, but truth never changes. Based on the Bible, these are our beliefs, and out of these truths, we bear fruit.

 The Godhead (Trinity)

-We believe God as revealed in Holy Scripture is “triune” in his essential being—one God, infinite, eternal, almighty and perfect in holiness, truth and love.
-This one God is eternally revealed in three unique Persons—Father, Son and Holy Spirit, co-existent, co-equal and co-eternal.
-Each person is truly Deity and together they comprise the being of God.
+As revealed in Holy Scripture, we believe God is “triune” in his essential being.
+One God, infinite, eternal, almighty, and perfect in holiness, truth, and love.
+This one God is eternally revealed in three unique Persons—Father, Son, and Holy Spirit, co-existent, co-equal, and co-eternal.
+Each person is truly Deity, and together they comprise the being of God.
 This one God consisting of three Persons serves as the foundation of Christian faith and life.

 God the Father

 God the Father is first revealed in Holy Scripture as the Creator of all there is.
-He supernaturally created everything out of nothing by the power of his majestic word and by that same word continues to sustain all that is.
+He supernaturally created everything out of nothing by the power of his majestic word, and by that same word, continues to sustain all that is.
 He made all things and sustains all things to the praise of His glory.
-He is the only Sovereign and, together with the Son and Holy Spirit, rules over all things for the execution of His perfect plan and purpose.
+He is the only Sovereign God, and together with the Son and Holy Spirit, rules over all things to execute His perfect plan and purpose.
 No plan or promise of His can be thwarted.
-While He is sovereign over all things, He is guiding all things towards the final consummation whereby He will be “all in all”.
-His greatest act was to send His only Son, Jesus Christ to redeem mankind.
+As He is sovereign over all things, He guides all things towards the final consummation, whereby He will be “all in all”.
+His greatest act was to send His only Son, Jesus Christ, to redeem mankind.

 God the Son (Jesus Christ)

 Jesus Christ, God’s only begotten Son, is the eternal Word made flesh, supernaturally conceived by the Holy Spirit, born of a virgin.
-He came into the earth subject to all the temptations of sinful men and women, yet without sin in thought, word, or deed.
+He came into the earth, subject to all the temptations of sinful men and women, yet lived without sin in thought, word, or deed.
 God the Father made all things through His Son.
-Before His incarnation (becoming flesh) He was one with the Father, the very God of gods, and continued to be so after his incarnation.
-His supreme work after taking on human flesh was to become the Savior of all men by his atoning death on Calvary whereby He shed His blood and gave his life as a ransom for many.
+Before Jesus’ incarnation (becoming flesh), He was one with the Father, and continued to be so after his incarnation.
+After taking on human flesh, his supreme work was to become the Savior of all men by his atoning death on Calvary, whereby He shed His blood and gave his life as a ransom for many.
 His death was a real death and the only means by which sinful humanity could be redeemed.
-Having accomplished eternal redemption, He bodily rose from the dead on the third day, victorious over death and the powers of darkness, appearing to over 500 witnesses and through many convincing proofs, proved that He was King of kings and Lord of lords.
+Having accomplished eternal redemption, He bodily rose from the dead on the third day, victorious over death and the powers of darkness.
+He appeared to over 500 witnesses, and through many convincing proofs, proved that He was King of kings and Lord of lords.

 God the Holy Spirit